-Over 2023, and 2024, Metlink have continued to manage our Park and Ride facilities in line with the Smarter Connections Strategy which was developed as part of the RPTP 2021-2031.
+Over 2023, and 2024, Metlink have continued to manage our Park and Ride facilities in line with the Smarter Connections Strategy which was developed as part of the last iteration of the RPTP.
 This strategy effectively sets out how Metlink intends to provide and manage Park and Ride locations across the public transport network.
 The Smarter Connections Strategy sets out 3 key elements: